Serves: 6 | Total Time: 30 Minutes

 - salt and pepper

-- 5 oz fresh baby spinach
+- 5 ounces fresh baby spinach

 - 1 tablespoon sage leaves finely chopped, plus more whole leaves for garnish

-- 1 tablespoon thyme leaves, finely chopped
+- 1 tablespoon thyme leaves finely chopped

-- grated parmesan cheese, for serving
+- shaved parmesan cheese for serving

-Using the same skillet, heat the 3rd tablespoon olive oil.
+- Using the same skillet, heat the 3rd tablespoon truffle olive oil.
 Reduce the heat to medium and add the spinach.
 Toss frequently in the skillet until wilted, about a minute.
 Transfer to the bowl with the mushrooms and allow to cool slightly.